C05.0 Policy for the Protection of Human Subjects in Research

 All research initiated by Investigators or conducted at RIT must be approved by the RIT Institutional Review Board (IRB) if it involves human subjects.
 The RIT IRB will consist of separate branches, as needed, to accommodate review of human subjects research at RIT.
 New IRB branches will be created and approved by the university Official of RIT as RIT research activity increases; all IRB branches collectively constitute the “RIT Institutional Review Board.”
 The establishment of IRB branches will be motivated by the need to focus on research activity within individual colleges of RIT, within specific discipline areas, within groupings of several discipline areas within or across colleges, or by the need for specialized attention to specific subject populations.

 Composition of each branch of the IRB:

-A board of five members or more to review research protocols involving human subjects will be appointed by the Institutional Official of RIT.
-Before appointing members, the Institutional Official of RIT will consult with the chief academic officer of specific colleges as appropriate.
+A board of five members or more to review research protocols involving human subjects will be appointed by the university Official of RIT.
+Before appointing members, the university Official of RIT will consult with the chief academic officer of specific colleges as appropriate.
 Membership will meet the following criteria:

-Board members and the chair of each IRB branch will be appointed by the Institutional Official for a one three-year term, effective August of each year.
+Board members and the chair of each IRB branch will be appointed by the university Official for a one three-year term, effective August of each year.
 Members may be reappointed.
-In order to assure an active and effective board, the Institutional Official will promptly replace members who resign or otherwise fail to meet their responsibilities.
+In order to assure an active and effective board, the university Official will promptly replace members who resign or otherwise fail to meet their responsibilities.